cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 - properties how to parse the field from the source data format
 - the mapping to the target table(s)

-Beside the simple singluar mapping of one field to one or more data vault table columns, also the mapping of multiple fields to the same tables/columns must be supported.
-Common scenarios for this are multiple foreign keys mapped to the same partner, representing different relation meanings or having two seperate data sets interweaved in the same row.
+Beside the simple singluar mapping of one field to one or more data vault table columns, a mapping of multiple fields to the same tables/columns must be supported.
+Common scenarios for this are multiple foreign keys that are mapped to the same partner object, representing different relation meanings.
 This also covers the description of recursive links (also known as hierachical)
+In some cases also two seperate data sets might be interweaved in the same row.

 A complete investigation and catalog of possible combinations is specified seperatly in